MartinYeung5/20241022_MYcoffee/README.md

 ## coffee card desgin
 * The disgin can be done by the coffee shop owner
 * officia version of the coffee card will be designed by ourselves
+* At the beginning of the project, we will design the coffee card components can let the system to generate uniqe cards for customers.

 ## testing
 * build the node